UWB-Biocomputing/Graphitti/docs/BGDocs/StudentSetup.md

 $ ./tests
 ```

-if ` $ ./tests` fails, start with this command instead of the cmake command:
+If ` $ ./tests` fails, start with this command instead of the cmake command:

 ```
 $ cmake -D CMAKE_CXX_COMPILER=/opt/rh/devtoolset-8/root/usr/bin/g++ .